peterkappus/hugo-pk/content/blog/setting-okr-targets-and-psychological-safety/index.md

 1. Remember that every OKR is a scientific experiment, not a task to complete.
 2. Be ambitious in your own goals and celebrate when you come up short and learn something in the process
 3. Ask powerful questions.
-Where were we unlucky vs unskilled?
 What didn't work?
 What will we do differently?

 In this way, we use OKRs to explore and understand reality, not to control it.
 It strengthens our foundations and operating position, ultimately enabling far greater outcomes.